India Toolkit: Advocacy

 Cost Elements

-The following elements are required for an effective data usage and management system.
+The following cost elements are required for an effective data usage and management system.
 Their PIP codes are provided below for easy reference.
-A state may already have these elements, but if not, then they should be budgeted for in the PIP:
+A state may already have these elements, but if not, then they should be budget-ed in the PIP.

 Sustainability

-Routine HMIS provides the basic data and the staff who can conduct the data entry and basic analysis is already in place.
-If the available data is analyzed and made part of the routine review process where people can see the benefit of analyzing data and using that to make necessary corrections / adaptations, then the entire process of data collection, analysis and feedback will continue and be sustained.
+Routine HMIS provides the basic data, while the staff who enters the data and does the basic analysis is already in place.
+If the available data is analyzed and made part of the routine review process where people can see the benefit of analyzing data and using it to make necessary corrections/ adaptations, then the entire process of data collection, analysis and feedback will sustain.

 0 of 5 Questions completed